SebastianThorn/ruby-docker-skeleton/README.md

 This repo contains a skeleton for creating an app that can run in both Docker, Podman and in the shell.

 The skeleton also pulls in a Prometheus that can be used to expose metrics for Kubernetes.
-Note that the automatic exporter is disabled, because i think is adds to much rubble, feel free to enable it.
+Note that the automatic exporter is disabled, because I think it adds to much rubble, feel free to enable it.

 ## Build
 `docker build -t ruby-docker-skeleton .`